lnattrass/multibully/README.md

 I think there are some bugs and inefficiencies in my implementation of it.
 It always manages to converge on the correct leader, but it sometimes takes a few goes round.
 Please feel free to help!

+## Fork Changes
+@lnattrass:
+I've swapped the fatal calls with errors, and swapped in the zap logging framework for structured logs I may replace the UDP transport with an authenticated transport at some stage - this maybe: [xtaci/kcp-go](https://github.com/xtaci/kcp-go)

 ## Usage

 The Bully algorithm elects the node with the largest `pid` to be leader.
 The `pid` doesn't necessarily need to be the process ID in the operating system – you could choose for this to be a timestamp or a fixed integer for each node.
 In this implementation, the combination of `pid` and IP address must be unique, so you can run multiple instances on a single host.